learn-co-curriculum/reading-ios-nsmutablestring/README.md

 ## Static vs Mutable

 The `NSString` objects that you've worked with so far are called "static" strings.
-In order to be altered at all, a static string has to be completely overwritten; this how the `stringByAppendingString:` method works.
-It actually returns a newly-created string that's the concatenation of argument string to the recipient string of the method call.
+In order to be altered at all, a static string has to be completely overwritten; this is how the `stringByAppendingString:` method works.
+It actually returns a newly-created string that's the concatenation of the argument string to the recipient string of the method call.

 In our examples that you've seen, most of the time we've just captured that return into the same string variable that we called the method on, but this isn't required when calling the method.
 It also isn't assured by the method that this will be the behavior every time.